astronomer/docs/learn/airflow-snowpark.md

 ## Conclusion

 Congratulations!
 You trained a classification model in Snowpark using Airflow.
-This pipeline is meant as a simple example showcasing the three main options to run code in different Snowpark using Airflow decorators:
+This pipeline is meant as a simple example showcasing the three main options to run code in Snowpark using Airflow decorators:

 - `@task.snowpark_python` runs your code in a standard Snowpark environment.
 Use this decorator if you need to run code in Snowpark that does not require any additional packages, which are not preinstalled in a standard Snowpark environment.
 The corresponding traditional operator is the SnowparkPythonOperator.
 - `@task.snowpark_ext_python` runs your code in a pre-existing virtual environment within Snowpark.
 Use this decorator when you want to reuse virtual environments in different tasks in the same Airflow instances, or your virtual environment takes a long time to be built.
 The corresponding traditional operator is the SnowparkExternalPythonOperator.
-- `@task.snowpark_virtualenv` runs your code in a virtual environment within Snowpark that is created on the fly just for a specific task.
+- `@task.snowpark_virtualenv` runs your code in a virtual environment within Snowpark that is created at runtime for that specific task.
 Use this decorator when you want to tailor a virtual environment to a task and don't need to reuse it.
 The corresponding traditional operator is the SnowparkVirtualenvOperator.